 One of the most annoying problems you can face is your computer turning off randomly.
-You can be in the middle of some important office presentation or close to your objective in your favorite game when your PC shuts down without any warning.
+You can be in the middle of some critical office presentation or close to your objective in your favorite game when your PC shuts down without warning.

 There are a lot of reasons that may cause this to happen.
 The most common ones come as no surprise; overheating and power shortage.
 The components of your system are designed to shut the PC if there is a chance of damage.

-So if you are asking yourself why does my PC randomly turn off, then this comprehensive guide should help you find the answer (fingers-crossed).
+So if you ask yourself why my PC randomly turns off, this comprehensive guide should help you find the answer (fingers-crossed).

 So Why Does My PC Randomly Turn Off?